VirginiaDooley/nova-new/notes.md

 1. Add a link to create a new client from client index view
 2. Then refactor clients new to be able to choose an existing programme or create one.
-3. Get rid of turbo links gem?
-4. Create a seed file
 5. Create a custom rake task that drop, create, migrate seed and start the server (check out rake -t)
 7. Associate a programme with outcomes for Outcomes index.
 8. Install ActiveAdmin